vivekascoder/vivekascoder.github.io/content/posts/create-a-token-on-aptos-using-move.md

 You can see that the sender is the account that we've generated using `aptos init`.
 You can take a look at the transaction hash in the block explorer of Aptos network to know more about the transaction.

-To interact with the funtions with writing a lot of client side code, you can use this site that allows you to connect to your wallet and call any entry function from a module.
+To interact with the funtions without writing a lot of client side code, you can use this [site](https://aptos-module-explorer.vercel.app/) that allows you to connect to your wallet and call any entry function from a module.

 Import the account that you created from the cli by importing it's private key from the path `.aptos/config.yaml` and then connect wallet to this site.